Creates a buffer zone of specified size around or inside input geometry.

 In this example, we take a point dataset of food carts that has an attribute containing the average number of daily customers they serve.
 We route the points into the Bufferer.

 A bit of experimentation shows that dividing the daily traffic numbers by 10 will produce a desirable range of bubble sizes, and so we set the Buffer Distance to the value of the DAILY_TRAF attribute, divided by 10.

 The resulting buffers are colored according to the category of food cart (type of food served).

 - This transformer creates buffers that are of equal width on either side of a linear input feature.
 To create offsets to either the left or right-hand side of a feature, use the OffsetCurveGenerator.

-- Areas will be buffered on one side only - externally for a positive Buffer Amount, and internally for a negative Buffer Amount.
+- Areas will be buffered on one side only - externally for a positive Buffer Distance, and internally for a negative Buffer Distance.

 - Output area buffers will always have a Right Hand Rule orientation.

 If the Buffer Type parameter is Area (2D), then only 2D geometries are accepted as input.